godotengine/godot-docs/classes/class_renderingserver.rst

 Objects are displayed semi-transparent with additive blending so you can see where they are drawing over top of one another.
 A higher overdraw (represented by brighter colors) means you are wasting performance on drawing pixels that are being hidden behind others.

-\ **Note:** When using this debug draw mode, custom shaders will be ignored.
-This means vertex displacement won't be visible anymore.
+\ **Note:** When using this debug draw mode, custom shaders are ignored since all materials in the scene temporarily use a debug material.
+This means the result from custom shader functions (such as vertex displacement) won't be visible anymore when using this debug draw mode.

 .. _class_RenderingServer_constant_VIEWPORT_DEBUG_DRAW_WIREFRAME: